artseyio/legacy-artsey-qmk/README.md

 ### Full Example

+Examples keymaps are avilable in each folder.
 An example keymap for an 8-key right handed board might look like this:

 	//REPLACE THIS WITH YOUR KEYBOARD.h
 	#include "keyboard.h"